material-components/material-components-web/packages/mdc-snackbar/README.md

 `mdc-snackbar-viewport-margin($margin)` | Sets the distance between the snackbar and the viewport.
 `mdc-snackbar-z-index($z-index)` | Sets the `z-index` of the snackbar.
 `mdc-snackbar-position-leading()` | Positions the snackbar on the leading edge of the screen (left in LTR, right in RTL) instead of centered.
+`mdc-snackbar-layout-stacked()` | Positions the action button/icon below the label instead of alongside it.

 > **NOTE**: The `mdc-snackbar__action-button` and `mdc-snackbar__action-icon` elements can be customized with [`mdc-button`](../mdc-button) and [`mdc-icon-button`](../mdc-icon-button) mixins.